Our story

 - South Arm boat ramp and jetty

-- South Arm Highway major roadworks including Musk Road re-engineer
+- South Arm Highway major roadworks including Musk Road to Sandville Place totally re-engineered

 - South Arm Art & Craft Exhibition (6 annual events)